Dv1101/Asus_TUF_FX504_Hackintosh/README.md

 ### Not working
 - dGPU (Any support in Mojave and up).
 - Continuity Features (not working for now, waiting on https://openintelwireless.github.io/).
+- HDMI is not working correctly in combination with audio, I spent literally entire days researching on it, if you find something tell me please.

 ```bash